Regulatory sensitive data

 Important

-PII is any information connected to a specific individual that can be used to uncover that individual's identity This data includes:
+Personal data is any data connected to a specific individual that can be used to uncover that individual's identity.
+Personal data includes, but is not limited to:

 • Social security numbers (SSNs)